Specialists in Adjudication, Building Payment Disputes and Prompt Payment

 *Information on this website is generally not applicable in Queensland where the former government introduced in 2014 many unfortunate amendments which impact the adjudication process.

-Adjudicate Today accepts electronic delivery of individual file sizes up to 2,000 MB via our secure, digital LOCKBOX.
+Adjudicate Today accepts electronic delivery of files via our secure, digital LOCKBOX.
 There is no limit to the number of individual files you can upload.

 For your free Lockbox click here.